"I am vengeance. I am the night. I... am... BATMAN!"

 Grace: Harvey!
 What are you doing!?
 Two-Face: Taking control of my life.

-Jerkass: A lot of the villains, but special mention goes to arrogant richboy Warren, AKA Fox of the Terrible Trio.
+Jerkass: A lot of the villains, but especially arrogant richboy Warren, AKA Fox of the Terrible Trio.
 At least the other villains had reason for being so messed up and turning to crime.
-Warren, on the other hand, went to committing crimes and stealing despite the fact he's already got such a cushy lifestyle and a more than sizable inheritance which basically ensured that he'd be set for life.
+Warren, on the other hand, went to committing crimes and stealing even though he's already got such a cushy lifestyle and a more than sizable inheritance which ensured that he'd be set for life.
 So why hurt and steal from people?
 Because he was bored.

 Batman: "Scoundrels like these are worse than the Joker.
 At least HE had madness as an excuse."